ATG Javelin

 The ATG Javelin was an American small high-speed personal jet that was developed by the Aviation Technology Group (ATG) prior to its bankruptcy.
 Planned for FAA certification under 14 CFR part 23, the Javelin had a design resembling a fighter aircraft, an unusual concept for civilian jets.
 The Javelin MK-20 derivative, developed in cooperation between ATG and Israel Aerospace Industries, was expected to fill the jet trainer role for various air forces.
-The first prototype took flight on 30 September 2005, flown by retired Air Force 2nd Lt and test pilot Robert Fuschino.
+The first prototype took flight on 30 September 2005, flown by retired Air Force Lt.
+Col. and test pilot Robert Fuschino.

 ATG halted all further development on the Javelin in December 2007 after failing to get $200 million to finance further development.
 The company subsequently declared bankruptcy in 2008, ending the development of the Javelin.

 Javelin design rights were bought by Rud Aero, a very small airplane manufacturer.
 They had partnered with another very small firm, Stavatti Aerospace to offer a variant of the Javelin for the U.S. Air Force's T-X program.
 This proved unsuccessful, with the Boeing-Saab T-7 Red Hawk being selected by the US Air Force on 27 September 2018.